 Read More >

-Hyperextension or pulling upward of the big toe joint can overstretch the tendons and ligaments attaching to the big toe.
-The soft tissue becomes painful in the big toe joint when this occurs.
-Another cause of turf toe is repetitive compression of the big toe which irritates the joint.
+Hyperextension or pulling upward of the big toe joint can overstretch the tendons and ligaments attaching to the big toe, causing a ligament or capsule sprain.

 A consultation with a Sports Medicine Doctor, a foot specialist, or a Physical Therapist can help establish a turf toe diagnosis.
 A careful clinical interview followed by a clinical assessment is sufficient to establish a diagnosis and a grading of the ligament tear.